eurostat/NLP4Stat/README.md

 ### 5. Knowledge database

-#### 5.1 Loading ontologies
+#### 5.1 Loading and deleting ontologies

 Before populating the KDB, the ontology file must be added to the database.
 Go to Virtuoso Conductor/Linked Data/Quad Store Upload and load the NLP4Stat ontology by uploading the .owl file in https://github.com/eurostat/NLP4Stat/tree/main/KD%20model/.
-In the "Named Graph IRI*" field, write https://ec.europa.eu/eurostat/resource/ontology/.
+In the "Named Graph IRI*" field, write https://nlp4statref/knowledge/ontology/.
 This IRI will be used in the process of populating the KDB.
+A already added ontology can be deleted by going to Linked Data/Graphs/Graphs and click on Delete button associated to the ontology you wish to delete.

 #### 5.2 Knowledge database population

-WIP
+The KD_Population folder contains notebooks used for populating the knowledge database with elements stored in the content database, using SPARQL queries.
+A demo notebook is available to select elements contained in the KDB.
+The ESTAT_Populate_KDB notebooks contain the addition of all elements that are currently stored and mapped (i.e. relations are modeled).
+As the process does not include a verification step of the presence of a triplet before adding it, the notebook should be launched once.
+Do not hesitate to delete and add anew the ontology before populating it again using the notebook.

+#### 5.2 Knowledge graph

+A knowledge graph can be created using the elements of the Knowledge_graph folder.
+A dedicated readme file is there.

 ### 6. Virtuoso Bundle
 In order to launch the various part of the project from a Windows environment, please follow the procedure described in [Virtuoso Setup](https://github.com/eurostat/NLP4Stat/blob/main/Virtuoso%20Setup/README.md)